National Highway 55 (India)

 National Highway 55 (Previously NH42) is a National Highway in India connecting Sambalpur and Cuttack in Indian state of Odisha.
-Starting from NH 53 in Maneswar, Sambalpur, it terminates at NH 16, in Manguli Square, Cuttack. it is also known as Cuttack - Sambalpur Highway.
+Starting from NH 53 in Maneswar, Sambalpur, it terminates at NH 16 in Manguli(Cuttack). it is also known as Cuttack – Sambalpur Highway.
 Before renumbering of national highways of India, route of NH-55 was part of old national highway 42.
 This national highway is 265 km long.
+It acts as an alternate route of NH 53 between Sambalpur & Panikoilii.